numba/numba/numba/hsa/README.md

 `libhsa-runtime64.so` and `libhsa-runtime-ext64.so` are in `/opt/hsa/lib`
 `libhsakmt.so.1` has no default location and is available from https://github.com/HSAFoundation/HSA-Drivers-Linux-AMD

-A temporarily libm workaround is required due to certain conda packages are linked with a older version of `libm`:

-    export LD_PRELOAD=/lib/x86_64-linux-gnu/libm.so.6

 Get and install the deb file from HSAIL-HLC-Stable from https://github .com/HSAFoundation/HSAIL-HLC-Stable